 Discussion: As this project is a General Plan Amendment it was referred to the tribes listed with the Native American Heritage Commission (NAHC), in accordance with SB 18, for a 90-day review period.
 Tribal notification of the project was not referred to any tribes in conjunction with AB 52 requirements, as Stanislaus County has not received any requests for consultation from the tribes listed with the NAHC.
 The Tuolumne Mi-Wok Tribal Council responded to the project's Early Consultation indicating that the Tribe agrees with the proposal and has no further concerns or comments.
 A development standard was adopted with the approved 2023 GPA REZ project requiring notification upon any inadvertent findings of cultural resources during construction.
-This development standard will be carried over to the new proposed Planned Development zoning encompassing the 31-parcel development.
+This development standard will be carried over to the 2 new proposed parcels Planned Development zoning encompassing the 31-parcel development.
 A records search by the Central California Information Center (CCIC) was conducted for the 29 parcels approved for the glass storage facility under the 2023 GPA REZ application, and again for the two parcels proposed to be added to the project site.
 Neither records search indicated that there are historical, cultural, or archeological resources recorded on-site and that the site has a low sensitivity for the discovery of such resources.
 A development standard will be added to the project which requires if any cultural or tribal resources are discovered during project-related activities, all work is to stop, and the lead agency and a qualified professional are to be consulted to determine the importance and appropriate treatment of the find.
-Cultural Impacts are considered to be lessthan significant.
+Cultural Impacts are considered to be less-than significant.

-References: Records Search, conducted by the Central California Information Center, dated October 22, 2024; Referral response from the Tuolumne Mi-Wok Tribal Council, dated December 26, 2025; Stanislaus County General Plan and Support Documentation1.
+References: Records Search, conducted by the Central California Information Center, dated October 22, 2024; Referral response from the Tuolumne Mi-Wok Tribal Council, dated December 26, 2025; Stanislaus County General Plan and Support Documentation.

 VI.
-ENEI RGY Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact ii C Result in potentially significant environmental mpact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? х Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
+ENERGY Would the Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact impact due to was tially significant environmental steful, inefficient, or unnecessary nergy resources, during project peration?
+X bstruct a state or local plan for or energy efficiency?
 X